Subscribe to the Moving to Portland Newsletter

 Guide to the Multnomah Neighborhood in Portland, Oregon

-Multnomah DaysMultnomah Village is a Portland neighborhood with a small town feeling.
-The village has maintained an atmosphere of good service with imaginative establishments.
-Over 100 different businesses and community services, you will find antique stores, galleries, gift and specialty shops, distinctive restaurants and much more.
-There is something for every mood, every preference, every individual.
-Visit the Multnomah Village Business Association Web site for a list of merchants.
-You don't expect a highway to run through a village but in Multnomah Village, on Southwest Capitol Highway, the combinations works well.
-The "highway" is a slow-speed, two-lane road that meanders through Southwest Portland, giving easy access to the many restaurants, pubs, shops and services where you can buy just about anything.
+You don’t expect a highway to run through a village but in Multnomah Village, on Southwest Capitol Highway, the combinations works well.
+The “highway” is a low-speed, two-lane road that meanders through Southwest Portland, giving easy access to the many restaurants, pubs, shops, and services where you can buy just about anything.
 Centered on three blocks of SW Capitol Highway, the village is 15 minutes southwest of downtown.

-Ask a booklovers for their favorite bookstore in the Portland area and many will tell you Annie Bloom's.
-Annie Bloom's Books first opened its doors in Multnomah Village in 1978.
+Ask a book lover for their favorite bookstore in the Portland area and many will tell you Annie Bloom’s.
+Annie Bloom’s Books first opened its doors in Multnomah Village in 1978.
 A neighborhood independent bookstore, they carry a broad range of titles across many genres.
-Along with a strong fiction section, Annie's excel in children's, travel, current events, and cooking.
-Annie Bloom's selections include magazines, CDs, and cards.
+Along with a strong fiction section, Annie’s excel in children’s, travel, current events, and cooking.
+Annie Bloom’s selections include magazines, CDs, and cards.

 Another favorite spot is the Lucky Labrador Public House.
 Once home to the Freemasons' Orenomah Chapter No. 141, the setting makes a perfect place for a pub within the community of Multnomah Village.

 Multnomah Days, an annual neighborhood street fair, takes place every year in the summer.
 In the morning, an endearingly corny procession features marching bands, classic cars, clowns, and the hugely popular Tail’s End Pooch Parade, a pack of pet dogs dressed as cowboys, ballerinas, firefighters, and what have you.
-The above photo is a group marching in the parade.

-Attractions are the convenient access to the Multnomah Arts Center (learn to paint, draw, dance, sing, play an instrument, etc.) and the Southwest Community Center (swimming, exercise classes, etc.) located in the 90 acre Gabriel Park.
+Attractions are the convenient access to the Multnomah Arts Center (learn to paint, draw, dance, sing, play an instrument, etc.) and the Southwest Community Center (swimming, exercise classes, etc.) located in the 90-acre Gabriel Park.

 A good source of information about the neighborhoods is the Multnomah Village Post, the local weekly newspaper.